23 arrested in India after mob beats five people to death in latest lynchings

 Ten bodies found hanging from roof in India house of horror

-Those killed were from Solapur district of the same state but some 450km away.
+Those killed were from Solapur district of the same state but some 450km (280 miles) away.

-Separately police rescued four people including a couple and their two-year-old child from a 1,000-strong horde in Malegaon, 50km southwest of the first incident.
+Separately police rescued four people, including a couple and their two-year-old child, from a 1,000-strong horde in Malegaon, 50km (31 miles) southwest of the first incident.

 They took refuge inside a house and police were able to arrive just in time, arresting five people, said local police officer Vittal Sase.

-The current spate of lynchings started in May last year in eastern Jharkhand state after rumours on WhatsApp about child kidnappers led to the lynching of six men.
+The spate of lynchings started in May last year in eastern Jharkhand state after rumours on WhatsApp about child kidnappers led to the lynching of six men.

 Lynch mob beats two men to death for rape and murder of young girl